Back to reserve map

 Access

-Areas of woodland with big mature trees in southeast and northwest are not part of the reserve and not open to visitors
+Paths are muddy and slippery when wet.
+Apart from main entrance, access is via kissing gates.
+Please note that areas of woodland with big mature trees in SE and NW are not part of the reserve and not open to visitors.

 Dogs